RTEMS/rtems-docs/user/overview/index.rst

 travel through well-defined state transitions, system calls permit an application to demand-switch between tasks in response to real-time events.

-By proper grouping of responses to stimuli into separate tasks, a system can now asynchronously switch between independent streams of execution, directly responding to external stimuli as they occur.
-This allows the system design to meet critical performance specifications which are typically measured by guaranteed response time and transaction throughput.
+By properly grouping stimuli responses into separate tasks a system can now asynchronously switch between independent streams of execution.
+This allows the system to directly respond to external stimuli as they occur, as well as meet critical performance specifications that are typically measured by guaranteed response time and transaction throughput.
 The multiprocessor extensions of RTEMS provide the features necessary to manage the extra requirements introduced by a system distributed across several processors.
 It removes the physical barriers of processor boundaries from the world of the system designer, enabling more critical aspects of the system to receive the required attention.
 Such a system, based on an efficient real-time, multiprocessor executive, is a more realistic model of the outside world or environment for which it is designed.
 As a result, the system will always be more logical, efficient, and reliable.

 By using the directives provided by RTEMS, the real-time applications developer is freed from the problem of controlling and synchronizing multiple tasks and